InbaKrish/Learnings_zettlekasten/Kubernetes.md

 ### Services

-Abstraction config for the pods and a policy to access them, as the pods are ephemeral
+Abstraction config for the pods and a policy to access them, as the pods are ephemeral and the IP gets changed often.
+-> It provides stable endpoint for the accessing of the pods for the internal and external requests.